OulipianSummer/nixos-dark-wallpaper-nord/README.md

 There are a few variants of each wallpaper using the color pallete from Nord Aurora, and there is even a rainbow spectrum variant that uses all of the colors.

+Also check out [my other repo of NixOS wallpapers](https://github.com/OulipianSummer/nord-official-nixos-wallpapers) based off of some of the official NixOS artwork.

 ## Normal

 <p align='center'>